jnikula/hawkmoth/doc/installation.rst

 ---------------------

 There are **unofficial** Clang Python Bindings available in PyPI.
-They may be helpful in some scenarios (for example Debian Buster not packaging Clang Python Bindings for Python 3 at all), but they will not include the binary ``libclang``, and the provided Python Bindings might not be compatible with the library provided in your system.
+They may be helpful in some scenarios, but they will not include the binary ``libclang``, and the provided Python Bindings might not be compatible with the library provided in your system.
+It's recommended to use the bindings from the distro, but if you need to install the ``clang`` package from PyPI, it's recommended to use the same major varsion for both system ``libclang`` and Python ``clang``.

 If the Clang Python Bindings are unable to find ``libclang``, for whatever reason, there are some tricks to try: